pixlee/android-sdk/doc/kotlin/UI.md

 ## Index
 - [PXLPhotoProductView](#PXLPhotoProductView) : A fullscreen view displaying PXLPhoto with a list of PXLPhoto
-- [PXLPhotoRecyclerView](#PXLPhotoRecyclerView) : A RecyclerView displaying a list of PXLPhoto
+- [PXLPhotoRecyclerView](#PXLPhotoRecyclerView) : A RecyclerView displaying a list of PXLPhoto (auto video playing, an infinite scroll)
+- [PXLPhotoRecyclerViewInGrid](#PXLPhotoRecyclerViewInGrid) : A RecyclerView displaying a list of PXLPhoto (grid list, no auto video playing, no infinite scroll)
 - [PXLPhotoView](#PXLPhotoView) : A view to display PXLPhoto

 ### PXLPhotoProductView